mattj23/BlazorServerKeycloak/README.md

 ### User Realm Roles

 Additional authorization policies can be added from Realm Roles mapped from Keycloak.
-If Keycloak is configured to map AD security groups to realm roles, these will be available in the ASP.NET context.
+If Keycloak is configured to map AD security groups to realm roles (see the example in [Mapping Realm Roles](#mapping-realm-roles)), these will be available in the ASP.NET context.
 An authorization policy can be configured by setting up the following in `Program.cs`.

 ```c#
 // Role names come from the Realm Roles "Role Name" properties in Keycloak